slopezpereyra/EEGToolkit.jl/docs/src/index.md

     # Compute the mean power in this delta band
     mean_delta_power = mean(delta_band, dims=2)

+    # Store the result in the mean_delta_powers list.
     push!(mean_delta_powers, mean_delta_power)
 end

 # Now the ith element in `mean_delta_powers` is the mean delta power
-of the ith NREM period.
+# of the ith NREM period.
 ```